 Making a will in the UAE

-Preparation and attestation of a will in the UAE
+Preparation and Attestation of a Will in the UAE

-Direct implementation of the will.
+Direct execution of the will's instructions.

-1-2 months.
+Approximately 1–2 months.

 Who can make a will in the UAE:

-An individual over the age of 21.
+An individual over the age of 21

-Has at least one property asset in the UAE.
+The individual must own at least one property asset in the UAE.

-Movable and immovable property.
+Movable and immovable property

-Personal bank accounts.
+Personal bank accounts

-Business shares / corporate bank accounts.
+Business shares and corporate bank accounts

-Custody of minor children.
+Guardianship of minor children

 Find out the cost and other details